datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 teaching: 30
 exercises: 15
 questions:
-- "What is RStudio and why should I use it?"
-- "What is the difference between R and RStudio?"
+- "Why use R?"
+- "Why use RStudio and how does it differ from R?"
-- "How do I get help using R?"
+- "How do I get help using R and RStudio?"
 objectives:
-- "Discuss advantages of analyzing data in R"
+- "Know advantages of analyzing data in R"
-- "Discuss advantages of using RStudio"
+- "Know advantages of using RStudio"
-- "Create an RStudio project, and discuss the benefits of working within a project"
+- "Create an RStudio project, and know the benefits of working within a project"
 - "Customize RStudio layout"
-- "Able to locate and change the current working directory with `getwd()` and `setwd()`"
+- "Be able to locate and change the current working directory with `getwd()` and `setwd()`"
 - "Compose an R script file with comments and saved commands"
 - "Be able to define what an R function is"
 - "Locate help for an R function using `?`, `??`, and `args()`"
 - "Check the version of R"
-- "Able to enter a command in the R console (at the terminal)"
-- "Ask effective questions when searching for help on forums or using web searches"
+- "Be able to ask effective questions when searching for help on forums or using web searches"
-- "Research an issue you are experiencing with a package installation on Stackoverflow"

 keypoints:
-- "First key point."
+- "R is a powerful, popular open-source scripting language"
+- "RStudio allows you to run R in an easy-to-use interface and makes it easy to find help"
+- "You can customize the layout of RStudio, and use the project feature to manage the files and packages used in your analysis"
+- "R provides thousands of functions for analyzing data, and provides several way to get help"
+- "Using R will mean searching for online help, and there are tips and resources on how to search effectively"

 ---

 ## Getting ready to use R for the first time
-In this lesson we will take you through the very first things you need to get R working, and conclude by showing you the most effective ways to get get help when you are working with R on your own.
+In this lesson we will take you through the very first things you need to get R working, and conclude by showing you the most effective ways to get help when you are working with R on your own.

 >## Tip: This lesson works best on the cloud